 The programme does not consider the AP(E)L credit system or accept self-funded applicants.

 The English Proficiency requirements for the programme is IELTS (International English Language Testing Service) from the British Council and the University of Cambridge 7.0 minimum or a TOEFL score of 93.

-Candidates will be invited to take the online GMA test at a time convenient to them within a given period during February, 2015.
+Candidates will be invited to take the online GMA test at a time convenient to them between the 18th February and 4th March 2015.
 Unfortunately it is not possible to reschedule the screening test due to any individual circumstances.
 However, the window to complete the test online will be at least one week long.
-Dates will appear here as soon as they are confirmed.
+Each test (numerical and verbal reasoning) will take approximately 20 minutes to complete.
 Although candidates receive very general automated feedback on their performance after taking the online test, this feedback cannot indicate whether the score will be high enough to progress to the next stage of the selection process.
 Achieving a threshold score during screening is a minimum entry requirement.
 This will be a score in or above the 75th percentile for 2015.
 Those with the top 72 scores will be invited to a selection event at Lancaster University in May, 2015.
 Please note that short form retesting of candidates is available to the programme at the selections event to verify scores and this is likely to form part of our process.

 Candidates will be notified of the outcome of screening around mid-March 2015.
 All those moving on to the next stage of the selection process, including those declaring a disability and reaching a minimum standard, as described above, will be invited to a selection event at Lancaster University in May, 2015.

 At the selection event, candidates will: